moeinparvizi/personal-website/README.md

 * build with animation css
 * build with vanila js
 * It has been tried to clean the code
+* work with animatecss was added
+* work with sweetAlert2 js library was added

 It is my personal project and it is made with HTML ,CSS ,javascript ,sass ,tailwindcss ; It has been tried to be played less and cleaner by using mixin in css and forloops in css ; Static project files are segmented for better readability ; The default theme for this website is galaxy and stars . using dynamic with js .